dequelabs/axe-core-gems/README.md

 #### Running only certain tests

-To perform a check for a tagged set of rules:
+To perform a check for a tagged set or sets of rules:

-    Then the page should be accessible for tag "wcag2a"
+    Then the page should be accessible for tag "wcag2a" Then the page should be accessible for tags "wcag2a,section508"

 Tagged sets of rules can also be checked against portions of the page:

-    Then the page should be accessible within "#testme" for tag "wcag2a" Then the page should be accessible excluding ".excludeme" for tag "wcag2a" Then the page should be accessible within "#testme" excluding ".excludeme" for tag "wcag2a"
+    Then the page should be accessible within "#testme" for tag "wcag2a" Then the page should be accessible excluding ".excludeme" for tag "wcag2a" Then the page should be accessible within "#testme" excluding ".excludeme" for tags "wcag2a,section508"

 To perform a check for a specific rule or rules: